 What do you enjoy about working in compliance?

 Compliance provides the opportunity to be a subject matter expert in dynamic and often international areas such as anti-corruption, privacy, antitrust, and trade compliance.
-But compliance also provides the opportunity to work hand in hand with the business to help them develop and implement policies, processes and controls which address some of the company’s biggest enterprise risks.
+But compliance also provides the opportunity to work hand in hand with the business to help them develop and implement policies, processes and controls that address some of the company’s biggest enterprise risks.
 Each company will have its own unique risk profile, which may change from time to time, given changes in the business or external environment.
 As a result, compliance professionals can be a significant strategic asset for the company.